a11yproject/a11yproject.com/_posts/2017-08-26-a11y-and-other-numeronyms.md

 ---
 layout: post
-title: |
-    Quick Tip: A11y and a brief numeronyms primer
+title: "Quick tip: A11y and a brief numeronyms primer"
-description: The numeronym "a11y" is shorthand for "accessibility"
+description: The numeronym "a11y" is shorthand for "accessibility."
 author: scott_ohara
 date: 2017-08-26
 # last_updated: